 - Creating and maintaining jobs in Switzerland and within the supply chains involves a social and economic aspect.

 Swisscom fosters dialogue with its most important stakeholder groups through various channels: via electronic media, over the phone, through surveys, information events, business meetings and conferences, as well as in customers’ homes and in Swisscom Shops.
-In 2015 – as in previous years –Swisscom took note of the concerns of the various stakeholder groups, prioritising them and among other things incorporating them into its CR strategy.
+In 2016 – as in previous years – Swisscom took note of the concerns of the various stakeholder groups, prioritising them and among other things incorporating them into its CR strategy.
 Stakeholders’ expectations change over time.
-This had a significant influence on the further development of the CR strategy in 2015, which will remain in effect until 2020.
+This had an influence on the further development of the CR strategy in 2016, which will remain in effect until 2020, but did not significantly impact its main thrust.
 Stakeholder management at Swisscom is decentralised in order to ensure proximity and ongoing contact with individual stakeholder groups.
-As part of the further development of the CR strategy and on behalf of the Group Executive Board, Swisscom continued the CR Executive Dialogue in 2015, which sees the members of the Group Executive Board discuss all six strategic Corporate Responsibility targets with the managers responsible for stakeholder groups.
-Two CR Executive Dialogues were held in 2015.
-They addressed, among other things, the CR strategy, the role of ICT in climate protection, media skills, flexible working models and sustainability in terms of ratings and financial assets.
-In addition, Swisscom conducted a survey of the population in 2015, which led to the new classifications for individual topics.
+As part of the further development of the CR strategy and on behalf of the Group Executive Board, Swisscom continued the CR Executive Dialogue in 2016, which sees the members of the Group Executive Board discuss all six strategic Corporate Responsibility targets with the managers responsible for stakeholder groups.
+Among other activities, this included engaging in dialogue with WWF Switzerland over the promotion of a sustainable lifestyle in the year under review.
+With regard to social sustainability, an intensive exchange also took place at management level with Zewo-certified NGOs concerning the launch of crowdfunding platform letshelp.ch.
+Swisscom supports these NGOs in their fundraising efforts in its role as a technology partner.

 Dialogue with stakeholder groups and strategic priorities

 Dialogue takes place with stakeholder groups depending on how close the relationship is and on the individual stakeholder group’s interests.
-However, the size of the respective stakeholder group is the decisive factor in what kind of dialogue is possible.
+However, the size of the respective stakeholder group is the decisive factor in the kind of dialogue that is possible.

 Shareholders and external investors